chinhnguyen123/food-order/README.md

-# Welcome to My First Repository - MathUtil project
+# Welcome to Food-order project

 ## You will find in this repo:

-* NetBeans Apache Ant project including JUnit Test
+* Example account for admin
-* .gitignore file for NetBeans project
+* username:admin
-* README.md - this file itself - using Markdown language
+* pass:1

 ### © 2022 chinhnguyen| fb/chinh.nguyenchung.94